paulo-techie/to-do-list/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](issues/).
+Feel free to check the [issues page](../../issues/).

 ## Show your support

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Thanks to Microverse and the wonderful reviewers who have guided us to the completion of this project
+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is  [MIT](./MIT.md) licensed.